 Educate yourself about drugs

 How long do drugs stay in your system?
 What side effects can drugs have?
-You can find a great deal of misinformation out in the world, but at Oz Drug Tests, we aim to give you accurate information you can trust so you can act safely and protect yourself in the workplace or at home.
+You can find a great deal of misinformation out in the world, but at Oz Drug Tests, we aim to give you the accurate drug information you can trust to act safely and protect yourself in the workplace or at home.
+So instead of looking for drug information Australia-wide, check out our website and read-only a reliable piece of information you can trust.

 The risks of drug use